Mitars/CustomerAccountSystems/README.md

 ## Cas.Customer

 Represents the external service.
-That is why its only read from and has no dependency on the Cas.Account and Cas.Transaction services.
+That is why it's only read from and has no dependency on the Cas.Account and Cas.Transaction services.
 The data is stored in a JSON format and is read for each request.

 Customer user data was generated using [JSON Generator](https://www.json-generator.com/)